sparks-josh/ASE230_Project1/presentation/Tutorial Slides.md

 - $stmt->bind_param("sisi", $new_name, $new_board_id, $new_status, $id);
   - Binds the specified name, board ID, and status to the query
 - if ($stmt->execute())
-  - Checks if issue update is sucessful
+  - Checks if issue update is successful
     - Yes -> displays "Issue with ID $id updated successfully"
     - No -> displays ""Error updating issue: " . $stmt->error" message